amirrahbaran/time-mobx/README.md

-## Todo-react-app
+## Timer-app
-This app is being provided for rearranging the todo tasks management
+This app is a timer which is provided by react and mobx

 ### Demo
 https://amirrahbaran.github.io/time-mobx/